Hi, I'm Lizzie

 We-Resonate was born.
 I chose the name because I wanted my message to resonate, like ripples through water, on this tide of change.
 4 years later this has come to represent the power of self resonance, from the inside out.

-My love affair with fashion started with a dressing up box I was given as a child by my great Aunt Ivy.
+My love affair with creative expression started with a dressing up box I was given as a child by my great Aunt Ivy.
 It was stashed full of outlandish, flamboyant, beautiful chiffon gowns.
 Aunt Ivy was an icon to me, fun and fearless, seeking beauty in everyday life and in others.

 Determined to study Art I graduated in 2008 in Printed Textile Design at Winchester School of Art, during I developed a keen visual interest in landscapes impacted by industrialisation.
 After Uni I created lush A1 silk paintings and then moved to New York for a year to work as a printed scarf designer.